-Description The subjects comprise a traditional semi-detached house.
-Accommodation Ground Floor: Entrance Vestibule, Hallway, Living Room, Bedroom with en-suite Wet Room, Kitchen and Dining Room.
-First Floor: Landing, Four Bedrooms (one currently used as a Lounge) and Bathroom with WC.
-Gross internal floor area (m2) The gross internal floor area extends to 157 sq m or thereby.
-Neighbourhood and location The subjects are located within a predominantly residential area of mixed style traditional dwellings within the town of Kilmarnock.
-There is a small coffee shop opposite the property.
+Description The subjects comprise a first floor flat within a two storey, mid-terraced block containing two flats.
+Accommodation Ground Floor: Entrance Vestibule, Hallway and Stairwell.
+First Floor: Landing, Bar, Living Room, Office, Two Bedrooms, Dining Room, Kitchen and Bathroom with WC.
+Gross internal floor area (m2) The gross internal floor area extends to 161 sq m or thereby (including ground floor).
+Neighbourhood and location The subjects are located within a well established residential area of mixed style dwellings within the town of Kilmarnock.
 Local amenities can be found within a reasonable distance.
 Age Estimated constructed around 1900.
-Weather Overcast and showery.
+Weather Dry and fair.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There appears to be two chimney stacks of brick construction with pointed and rendered external finishes.
-There are clay and metal terminals and cement and lead flashings.
-One of the chimneys appears to be shared with the neighbouring property, however neither are currently in use by the subject property.
+There are two chimney stacks of brick construction with a pointed external finish.
+There are stone copings, clay terminals and lead flashings.
+The chimneys appear to be shared with neighbouring properties.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roofing including roof space Cloning roofs were visually inspected with the sid of Rooming including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is of pitched design overlaid in slate with metal ridge details.
-There are dormer projections to the front and rear which are pitched and overlaid in the same materials.
-The rear projection is a combination of a pitched roof structure overlaid in slate, and a flat roof structure overlaid in felt.
-There is a metal skylight on the rear projection roof pitch.
-Our inspection of roof void areas was via ceiling hatches formed at first floor level, which revealed the roof structures to be of timber framed construction overlaid in timber sarking.
-The roof spaces were noted to be part floored and insulated.
+The roof is of pitched design overlaid in slate with metal ridge details.
+Our inspection of the roof void was via a hall cupboard ceiling hatch, which revealed the roof to be of timber framed construction overlaid in timber sarking.
+The roof space was noted to be part floored and insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are predominantly PVC gutters and downpipes with some remaining cast iron.
+There is a combination of PVC and cast iron goods.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone and solid brick construction, pointed externally.
-The walls of the rear projection appear to be of solid brick construction, pointed externally.
+The walls are of solid stone and solid brick construction, predominantly pointed externally.
+There is an area of render above the front bay window projection.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+Windows are predominantly of uPVC framed, sealed unit double glazing with a double glazed Velux skylight detail within the stairwell.
+External doors are timber units.
+External joinery comprises timber soffits and fascias.
+External decorations Visually inspected.
+Tiodally illopootodi Painted joinery, cast iron and render.